+MAXIMUS (cont'd)

-I AM FATHER TO A MURDERED SON AND HUSBAND TO A MURDERED WIFE AND LANDLORD TO A MURDERED WORLD -- AND I WILL HAVE VENGEANCE!
+I AM FATHER TO A MURDERED SON AND

+HUSBAND TO A MURDERED WIFE AND

+LANDLORD TO A MURDERED WORLD -- AND

+I WILL HAVE VENGEANCE!

-The Praetorian Archers tense their bows -- ready to kill the defiant slave -- being the crowd roars -- they leaps to their feet and thrust their thumbs up!
+The Praetorian Archers tense their bows -- ready to kill the defiant slave --

+But something extraordinary stops them.
+Almost as one being the crowd roars -- they leaps to their feet and thrust their thumbs up!
 They cheer and stomp their approval of Maximus.